Kakotsu/Anata/README.md

 # Anata
-An open source Discord bot with totally 100% spaghetti code and definitely doesn't have two package managers.
+An open source Discord bot with totally 100% spaghetti code.
+From the developers of TakumiPy, TakumiJS, and TakumiTS.

 ## [Instructions](https://github.com/Zemyoro/Anata/wiki/Preparation)